UCSC-VLAA/MixCon3D/Installation.md

 ```
 If rebooting not work, I turn to reinstall the GPU driver (following this [instruction](https://waydo.xyz/soft/linux/ubuntu-nvidia-apt/)).
 It works finally.

 Before the above solution, I tried to reload the Nvidia driver (like [this](https://askubuntu.com/questions/1166317/module-nvidia-is-in-use-but-there-are-no-processes-running-on-the-gpu)), but it doesn't work.
-The reason I guess, is the Nvidia loaded driver doesn't share between the below two commands:
+The reason, I guess, is the Nvidia loaded driver doesn't share between the below two commands:

 ```
 cat /proc/driver/nvidia/version